 Chrissi, an island 7km long with a maximum width of 2 km, is located 8 nautical miles south of the most southern town in Europe, Ierapetra Crete.
 The shores of Chrissi surrounded by the Mediterranean's Libyan sea.

 From the moment a visitor comes to Chrissi, he gets magnetized by the exotic natural landscape dominated by cedar, the golden sand and the light aquamarine water.The Natural images and the rhythms of nature, immediately give the visitor a newfound sense of liberation.

 A walk in the woods, swimming in crystal clear water combined with the soft smell of cedar and fresh oxygen, complements the holiday experience of the visitor, offering him a deep relaxation feeling that become unforgettable.
-This is the reason why chrissi island welcomes more and more visitors from around the world every year.
+This is the reason why chrissi island welcomes more and more visitors from around the world every summer.

 The island has a small bar on the north side of the island, a small tavern on the south side, an Orthodox church of St. Nicholas, a lighthouse on the northwest side, and a house on the northeast side.
 There are three recognized permanent residents on the island until now.